-Ask a doctor or pharmacist before using any cold, allergy, or pain medicine.
-Aspirin and other medicines similar to diclofenac are contained in many combination medicines.
-Taking certain products together can cause you to get too much of a certain drug.
+Ask a doctor or pharmacist before using any cold, allergy, or pain medication.
+Many medicines available over the counter contain aspirin or other medicines similar to Pennsaid.
+Taking certain products together can cause you to get too much of this type of medication.
 Check the label to see if a medicine contains aspirin, ibuprofen, ketoprofen, or naproxen.

 Pennsaid side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Pennsaid: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Pennsaid: sneezing, runny or stuffy nose; wheezing or trouble breathing; hives; swelling of your face, lips, tongue, or throat.